 Compile stats with real-time data

-ServiceTitan’s Cloud-based reporting software allows you to track revenue by day, week, or month, and compile meaningful statistics, all in real time.
-Tracking metrics enables you to identify areas for growth and gauge progress.
+You can track revenue by day, week, or month, and compile meaningful statistics in real-time.
+Tracking metrics via ServiceTitan’s dynamic dashboard enables you to filter dozens of KPIs, identify areas for growth, and gauge progress.

 ServiceTitan is a comprehensive software solution built specifically to help service companies streamline their operations, boost revenue, and substantially elevate the trajectory of their business.
 Our comprehensive, cloud-based platform is used by thousands of electrical, HVAC, plumbing, garage door, and chimney sweep shops across the country—and has increased their revenue by an average of 25% in just their first year with us.